Topics of Interest

 Reproducibility

-After submission of the full manuscript, submitted papers will be reviewed by at least 3 reviewers.
+After submission of the full manuscript, submitted papers will be reviewed by at least three reviewers and one reproducibility reviewer.
 The reviews will be evaluated by an area chair on various criteria (e.g., whether the review is reasonable, whether feedback is constructive and sufficiently detailed, and whether the review evaluates the paper based on the standards established in the call for papers).
 In some cases, the reviewer will be asked to clarify their review.
 After that, the area chair makes a recommendation taking into consideration the reviews as well as their own assessment of the paper, justifying this in a (short) written motivation of their recommendation.

 Changing the Author List

-New authors cannot be added after the abstract deadline, although changing author ordering will be allowed at any time.
+New authors cannot be added after the submission deadline, although changing author ordering will be allowed prior to the camera-ready deadline.

 Publication of Accepted Submissions

 Accepted submissions will be published via OpenReview and the proceedings will also be compiled and appear as a volume of PMLR.
-Feedback by the reviewers can be incorporated into the final version of the paper; other major changes are not allowed.
-Furthermore, each paper must be accompanied by a link to an open-source implementation (if there are any empirical results in the paper) to ensure reproducibility.
-As mentioned above, accepted papers will be made available alongside with their reviews and meta-reviews.
+Feedback by the reviewers can be incorporated into the final version of the paper, but other major changes are not allowed.

 Attending the Conference

-The conference is scheduled for September 08-11, 2025 in the Verizon Executive Education Center at Cornell Tech, Roosevelt Island, New York City, USA.
-We are planning for an in-person conference.
-Plenary presentations will be livestreamed but we are not planning to provide accommodations for remote presentations.
-We therefore request that at least one author register for the conference and present the work onsite.
+The conference is scheduled for September 8–11, 2025 in the Verizon Executive Education Center at Cornell Tech, Roosevelt Island, New York City, USA.
+We are planning for a primarily in-person conference, although plenary sessions will be livestreamed.
+We request that at least one author register for and attend the conference, if possible (see below).
 We will also request that authors of accepted papers prepare a short video about their work to be uploaded to our YouTube channel.